Admiral Clarey Bridge

 Admiral Clarey Bridge, also known as the Ford Island Bridge, is a 4,672 ft road bridge that connects Ford Island in Pearl Harbor to the mainland of Oahu, the third-largest island of Hawaii.
 A 930 ft section of it is supported by pontoons, and can be moved to allow vessels to pass through.
 This floating moveable span is the largest in the world.

 The bridge is used by military families housed on Ford Island and by tour buses serving the island's historic sites.
 The bridge replaced an hourly ferry service operated by the U.S. Navy.
 Its namesake, Admiral Bernard A. Clarey, was one of the Navy's most decorated officers.

 History

-Before the bridge was built, access to Ford Island was provided by ferryboats.
-Two diesel-powered ferries served the island, Waa Hele Honoa (YFB-83) and Moko Holo Hele (YFB-87).
-The Waa Hele Honoa, translated to "Canoe go to land", was purchased in 1959 for $274,000.
-Later, the ferry was pressed into service by the Navy on 3 March 1961.
-It is the older and larger of the two ferries at 181 feet long.
-It could carry 750 people and 33 vehicles.
-The other, Moko Holo Hele, translated to "boat go back and forth", was purchased for $1.1 million on 25 May 1970.
-It is 162 feet long, but can hold 750 people and 42 vehicles.
-Both ferries were operated by U.S. Navy personnel.
-Access to the island was restricted to U.S. military personnel, their dependents, and invited guests.
-In addition to the two car ferries there were several smaller "foot ferries" that allowed pedestrians to transit between Ford Island and several alternate landings around Pearl Harbor.
+Before the bridge was built, access to Ford island was restricted to U.S. military personnel, their dependents, and invited guests.
+Passage to the island was provided by ferryboats.
+For decades, two Navy diesel-powered ferries served the island: Waa Hele Honoa (YFB-83) and Moko Holo Hele (YFB-87).
+The Waa Hele Honoa, translated as "Canoe go to land", was purchased in 1959 for $274,000 and pressed into service by the Navy on 3 March 1961.
+The 181-foot ship could carry 750 people and 33 vehicles.
+The Moko Holo Hele, translated as "boat go back and forth", was purchased for $1.1 million on 25 May 1970.
+It is 162 feet long and can hold 750 people and 42 vehicles.
+Several smaller "foot ferries" carried pedestrians between Ford Island and several landings around Pearl Harbor.